LTC Bullet: Surplus Won't Save Us

 *** Forward freely; encourage subscribers! ***

-The Center for Long-Term Care Financing is a 501(c)(3) charitable non-profit
+The Center for Long-Term Care Financing is a 501(c)(3)

-Americans.
-Ask how you can support the
+for all Americans.
+Ask how you can

-Center today!
-Visit our website at http://www.centerltc.org/needhelp.htm
+support the Center today!
+Visit our

-or contact Amy Marohn at amy@centerltc.org
+or contact Amy Marohn at amy@centerltc.org for details.

 This e-mail is the latest installment of "LTC Bullets" - the Center's